Transformation of the Ottoman Empire: Suleiman's successors

 Sultan Suleiman I (r.
 1520–1566) was the longest-reigning sultan in Ottoman history, but the last years of his reign were characterized by uncertainty over who would be his successor.
-Suleiman had three sons who could hope to succeed, Mustafa, Bayezid, and Selim.
-While the latter two were the children of Suleiman's wife Hurrem Sultan, the first was the son of Mahidevran Sultan.
+Suleiman had three sons who could hope to succeed, Mustafa, Selim and Bayezid.
+While the latter two were the children of Suleiman's wife Hürrem Sultan, the first was the son of Mahidevran Hatun.
 Mustafa may have felt that his half-brothers possessed an unfair advantage over him, and thus worked to secure the favor of the military.
 Perhaps suspecting that Mustafa planned to dethrone him just as his own father had done to his grandfather, Suleiman acted first and in 1553 ordered that Mustafa be executed.
 The death of Hurrem Sultan in 1558 triggered open conflict between the two remaining candidates, and Selim ultimately emerged victorious.
 Suleiman further strengthened his son's position by arranging a marriage between Selim's daughter and the influential Sokollu Mehmed Pasha (Grand Vizier 1565–1579).
 Suleiman died in 1566, while besieging the fortress of Szigetvar in Hungary, bringing Selim to the throne.

 Selim II was a relatively inactive ruler who was content to allow the highly competent Sokollu Mehmed to run the empire on his behalf.
 Sokollu carried out a far-reaching foreign policy, dispatching armies to territories as distant as Yemen in the south and Astrakhan in the north.
-Most significant, however, was the conquest of Cyprus in 1570 and subsequent Ottoman defeat in the Battle of Lepanto, which paved the way for a Spanish-Ottoman truce in 1580 and continual détente in the Mediterranean.
+Most significant, however, was the conquest of Venetian Cyprus in 1570 and subsequent Ottoman defeat in the Battle of Lepanto, which paved the way for a Spanish-Ottoman truce in 1580 and continual détente in the Mediterranean.
 This allowed the Ottomans to focus their expansion to the east against Safavid Iran, where a long and devastating war was fought from 1578 to 1590, from which the Ottomans emerged with significant, if short-lived, conquests.

 Selim died in 1574 and was succeeded by his son Murad III (r.
 1574–95).
 This ruler, like his two successors Mehmed III (r.
 1595–1603) and Ahmed I (r.
 1603–1617), was highly influenced by the changing scene of palace politics.
 Most significant was the rise in importance of the harem.
 Whereas Hurrem Sultan's power was based on her personal relationship with Suleiman, the imperial women of this period derived their power from the institutional structure of the harem, which placed immense power into the hands of the sultan's mother, the Valide Sultan.
 This was directly related to the changes taking place in the system of succession, whereby princes no longer traveled to the provinces to take up governorships, but remained in the harem in Istanbul.
 From the time of Murad III onward, sultans no longer slept in the male segment of Topkapı Palace, but resided in a new bedchamber within the harem.
 Due to the increasing role of imperial women in political life, this period is sometimes referred to as the Sultanate of Women.